Send the link below via email or IMCopy

 The Corollary was issued without seeking approval from any Latin American nation.

 The Roosevelt Corollary succeeded in bringing more stability to the region.
-The Roosevelt Corollary

 The Monroe Doctrine, proclaimed in 1823, declared the Western Hemisphere off-limits to European nations.